 Congratulating Mark Godfrey, CEO (2nd left) and Simon Cole, CTO (far right) of new tenant Automated Intelligence, on 500% growth and doubling staff over the past year are Chief Executive of Northern Ireland Science Park Norman Apsley (2nd right) and Mervyn Watley, Director of Corporate Real Estate (far left).

-The company, who deliver a wide range of information lifecycle management software solutions, have doubled their staff in the last 12 months and expanded their offering from three to seven products.
+The company, who deliver a range of information management software solutions, has doubled staff in the last 12 months.
+It has also expanded its offering from three to seven products.